Rachel2308/MS3-belles-task-manager/TESTING.md

 * #### Header
     * When logged in
         * "The Belles of Three Spires" title links to the View Tasks page
-        * The "Add Task", "View Tasks" and "Log Out" links all work and are visible when users are logged in
+        * The "View Tasks" and "Log Out" links all work and are visible when users are logged in

     * When not logged in,
         * "The Belles of Three Spires" title links to the Login page